Relative p-adic Hodge theory, II: Imperfect period rings: Algebraic preliminaries

 \begin{lemma} Let $X$ be a scheme over a field $k$.
 Let $\ell/k$ be a field extension such that $\ell \otimes_k \ell$ is a reduced ring.
 (If $\ell/k$ is an algebraic extension, this means precisely that $\ell$ is separable.)
 Then $X$ is seminormal if and only if $X \times_{\Spec(k)} \Spec(\ell)$ is seminormal. \end{lemma} \begin{proof} We may assume from the outset that $X = \Spec(R)$ is affine.
 Again, the ``if'' direction follows from Lemma~\ref{L:seminormal descent}, so we focus on the ``only if'' direction.

 Suppose that $R$ is seminormal.
 To check that $R \otimes_k \ell$ is seminormal, we use Lemma~\ref{L:seminormal finite approximation} and transfinite induction to reduce to the case where $R$ is a finitely generated $k$-algebra and $\ell$ is either a finite separable extension of $k$ or a purely transcendental extension.
-In the former case, we may apply Lemma~\ref{L:seminormal etale2} to deduce that $R \otimes_k \ell$ is seminormal; in the latter case, it is enough to check that $R \otimes_k k[x] = R[x]$ is seminormal, for which we may use Lemma~\ref{L:seminormal finite approximation} to reduce to the noetherian case and then invoke \cite[Proposition~5.2(a)]{greco-traverso}. \end{proof}
+In the former case, we may apply Lemma~\ref{L:seminormal etale2} to deduce that $R \otimes_k \ell$ is seminormal; in the latter case, it is enough to check that $R \otimes_k k[x] = R[x]$ is seminormal, for which we may use \cite[Proposition~5.2(a)]{greco-traverso}. \end{proof}

 \begin{remark} Using Lemma~\ref{L:seminormal finite approximation}, one can extend the results of \cite[\S 5]{greco-traverso} to establish the stability of seminormality under various other types of base extensions. \end{remark}